Our Approach to Teaching and Learning

 We aim to offer choices of tasks within lessons and children make decisions about how much challenge they can attempt.
 We provide feedback about learning rather than scores - this is central to our approach.
 This sense of control builds intrinsic motivation to approach new learning in a very powerful way.

 - Children are generally more interested in learning when others around them are curious and willing to express uncertainty.
-The Learning Pit therefore assumes a willingness to say.
-‘I’m not sure,' or ‘I’m confused’;
+It is acceptable to say ‘I’m not sure,' or ‘I’m confused’;

 - Learning is enhanced by participation in guided inquiry;